ibell/coolprop/Web/Fluids/n-Butane.rst

 ********************
-D4
+n-Butane
 ********************

 Equation of State Reference
 ===========================
-Colonna, P., N.R.
-Nannan, A. Guardone, E.W.
-Lemmon, "Multiparameter equations of state for selected siloxanes", Fluid Phase Equilibria 244 (2006) 193–211.
+Buecker, D. and Wagner, W. "Reference Equations of State for the Thermodynamic Properties of Fluid Phase n-Butane and Isobutane," J. Phys.
+Chem.
+Ref.
+Data, Vol. 35, No. 2, 2006, 929-1019.

 Transport Properties Information
 ================================